olincollege/SoftSysShell/reports/report.md

 else if (execvp(command[0], command) < 0) {
 ...
 ```
-This logical, intentionally built structure allowed us to have a clear picture of where various commands in our shell were being implemente, and enabled us to add new commands wherever appropriate so that we can focus on isolated implementation.
+This logical, intentionally built structure allowed us to have a clear picture of where various commands in our shell were being implemented, and it enabled us to add new commands wherever appropriate so that we could focus on isolated implementation.
 There are many ways to implement the various levels of commands, but this flow seemed the most appropriate to us.

+## Reflection
+As we mentioned earlier, we feel that we actually hit the upper bound for this project - not only were we able to implement our MVP commands, we were able to understand forking and executing thoroughly enough to implement our own custom commands and redirection of output as well.
+To be honest, we were not expecting C libraries to contain functions such as `execvp` and `chdir` which significantly reduced the command implementation burden on us, yet we learned an important amount nonetheless.

+Regarding our learning goals, we collectively achieved our goals of gaining more experience with C through further practice in both familiar and unfamiliar areas of C. We learned how to work with a low-level language to execute relatively low-level process in a shell, and through forking and executing system commands, we got a much clearer idea of what goes 'under the hood' of a Unix operating system.
+Overall, we feel that this project served well for what we were hoping to learn from this project and the Software Systems course as a whole.

 [Link to Github](https://github.com/olincollege/SoftSysShell)